-Tardiness - Arrival time for students is up to thirty minutes prior to the start of school.
+Arrival time for students is up to thirty minutes prior to the start of the school day.
 Students must be ready for class or assembly 5 minutes prior to the commencement of the class or assembly.
-Any student arriving after 7:45 am (6-11, Sunset) 8:15 am (1-5, Sunset), 8:30 am (K-5, Dadeland) or 8:30 am (K-1, Gateway) will be considered tardy.
+Any student that arrives after school start time will be considered tardy.

 All tardies will be considered unexcused unless a child has a doctor's note.
 Excessive tardies may result in the student's report card reflecting insufficient attendance to receive a grade and / or grades being negatively affected, being kept off field trips and / or special activities.

-Morning Assembly and - in some cases - missing part or all of the first period.
-On the third occasion that a student has an unexcused tardy in a quarter, a detention will be issued, in addition to his or her first period grade / effort being lowered.

-Parental Reporting - Within 48 hours of a student's absence, the parent will send a note, or email explaining the absence.
-If that contact does not occur, the absence will be recorded as unexcused and cannot be changed to an excused absence by parents backdating notes.
-In the case that an unexcused absence is recorded, the school may attempt to contact the student's parent or legal guardian regarding the absence to prevent a pattern of nonattendance.
-Under some circumstances, more than parental notification may be required by the Headmaster.
+Attendance is taken during morning assembly and at the beginning of each period.
+Three or more unexcused tardies within a grading period will result in a lower effort grade.

-Early Removal / Dismissal - Students are expected to attend the entire day of school.
+Early Removal / Dismissal

+Students are expected to attend the entire day of school.
 The early release of students causes disruption to academic performance of all students and may create safety and security concerns.
 Students who are removed early from school are missing valuable instruction time; moreover, this communicates an erroneous message to students that not all subjects are equally important.
+Student drivers who are 18 years of age will be required to have parent permission before being allowed to leave early.
+Students may not sign themselves out.
+Students who are 18 years of age may not sign out a sibling.

-Students may not be removed from school after the last period starts: Sunset campus: 1:45 pm (1), 2:45 pm (2-5), 2:15 pm (6-11), Dadeland campus: 2:00 pm (K-1), 3:00 pm (2-5), and Gateway campus (K-1) 2:00 pm.
+Students may not be removed from school after the times noted below:

+Sunset Campus Dadeland Campus Gateway Campus Pinecrest Campus School Grades 6-12 K-5 K-5 K-1 Times 2:15 pm (K-1) 1:30 pm (2-3) 2:30 pm (4-5) 3:00 pm (K-1) 1:30 pm (2-3) 2:30 pm (4-5) 3:00 pm (K-1) 1:30 pm

 Students who are removed early from school excessively may result in the student's report card reflecting insufficient attendance to receive a grade and / or grades being negatively affected, being kept off field trips and / or special activities.

+Make-Up Work

-Make-Up Work - Students who miss school for any reason (excused or not) will be expected to make up all work missed during their absence, tardiness, early removal from school, or suspensions.
-Parents may contact the school to request work, but should provide at least a 24-hour turn around to prepare such materials.
+Students who miss school for any reason (excused or not) will be expected to make up all work missed during their absence, tardiness, early removal from school, or suspensions.
+Parents may contact the school to request work but should provide at least a 24-hour turn around to prepare such materials.
 Students whose absences are excused will not receive an academic penalty for made-up work unless the work is not made up within the time limits allowed.
 For every day a student is absent as allowable (excused), a student will have the same number of days to make up missed work.
 Students with excused absences who pass this limit, or whose absences are unexcused are subject to an academic penalty according to the teacher's policy.

-Arrival / Dismissal - Student safety is a paramount concern for us.
+Arrival / Dismissal

+Student safety is a paramount concern for us.
 In order to ensure the safety of children, we have a system for students being picked up and dropped off at school.
-While we realize it may take a little more time to follow these rules, we are sure you will understand that we must be concerned about the safety of the students.
-All parents are expected to adhere to the following safety rules, as well as any directions given by school staff.
+While we realize it may take a little more time to follow these procedures, we are sure you will understand that we are entrusted with the safety of all our students and we must work together in the best interest of your child and all students.
 Failure to do so may result in needing to park off campus to pick up students.